Francis Rasolofonirina

-Maminiaina Francis Rasolofonirina (born 22 July 1986) is a footballer who plays as a centre-back.
+Maminiaina Francis Rasolofonirina (born 22 July 1986) is a former footballer who played as a centre-back.
 Born in Madagascar, he made 47 appearances for the Mauritius national team scoring twice.

 Club career

 Rasolofonirina was born in Tsihombe, Madagascar.
 He moved to Toliara to play for North Star before joining USCA Foot.
 After one season with USCA Foot, he signed with Mauritian club Petite Rivière Noire.
 He remained with Petite Rivière Noire until 2016, when he moved to Curepipe-based Cercle de Joachim SC who offered a "huge contract".
 The transfer fee paid to Petite Rivière Noire was reported as Rs50,000.
 For the 2019–20 season, he went to AS Vacoas-Phoenix.

 International career

 Rasolofonirina made his debut for the Mauritius national team in 2015.
 In March 2016 he scored the only goal in a 1–0 win in 2017 Africa Cup of Nations qualification against Rwanda, preserving Mauritius' chances of qualification.